ffaristocrat/lazytroll/README.md

 # Lazy Troll Blocker

-Twitter is a blighted hellscape replete with automated accounts, paid trolls, unpaid trolls, MRAs, foreign propagandists, domestic propagandists, flat earthers, sea lions, feline royalists, 9/11 truthers, anime nazis and everything in between.
+Twitter is a blighted hellscape replete with automated accounts, paid trolls, unpaid trolls, MRAs, Elon Musk fans, foreign propagandists, domestic propagandists, flat earthers, sea lions, feline royalists, 9/11 truthers, conservative christians, anime nazis, everything in between and all combinations thereof.
 Sure, you can readily identify the trash people tweeting in bad faith but who wants to strain their wrist blocking dozens of NEETs three clicks at a time?

-Fortunately, being an asshole often goes hand in hand with being extremely lazy and not bothering to do the bare minimum to establish the even pretense of authenticity.
-Now you can focus your energy on blocking the remainder who put at least a little effort so they could call you a dumb [insert slur here].
+Fortunately, being an asshole often goes hand in hand with being extremely lazy and not bothering to do the bare minimum to establish the even pretense of being a decent human being.
+Now you can focus your energy on blocking the remainder who put a tad bit of effort so they could call you a dumb [insert slur here].

 There are no fancy machine learning algorithms at work.
 No neural networks were forced to read the chans all day so they could learn to hate humanity and/or correctly identify disinformation accounts.
-This isn't a hammer in search of a nail; it's a shovel bludgeoning every shady social media account it sees, burying the screen name in the back yard and not bothering to ask questions later.
-Block them all and let @jack sort it out.
+This isn't a hammer in search of a nail; it's a shovel bludgeoning every shitty social media account it sees, burying the screen name in the back yard and not bothering to ask questions later.
+Block them all and let Musk cry about it.

-Will authentic users get caught in the crossfire?
+Will perfectly fine users get caught in the crossfire?
 Absolutely.
 Also, who cares?
-Come up with a real screen name and profile *before* you start posting if you want me to take you seriously.
+Come up with a real screen name and profile and ditch the blue check *before* you start posting if you want me to take you seriously.
 We're not animals.

 This extension can automatically block accounts with
+* Twitter Blue subscriber checkmarks
+* NFT profile pictures
 * Default profile pictures
-* Screen names ending with 8 digits
+* User names ending with 8 digits
 * No profile text
 * Fewer than a certain number of followers
 * Certain keywords in their profile
-* Certain keywords in their user name
+* Certain keywords in their screen name

 Unless they are
-* followers
+* your followers
-* verified users
+* organization affiliates

 All of these can be configured to your taste.
-The first two block rules and both exceptions are enabled by default.
+The first four block rules and both exceptions are enabled by default.

 It *never* blocks accounts that are
-* Ones you follow
+* followed by you
-* Simply tweeing keywords
+* simply tweeting any keywords
 * Beyoncé

 The extension scans the page for tweets, evaluates the username and profile picture.